rachelzirongfang/The-cleverest-guy-in-this-planet/README.md

   - Second, using the k-means method in machine learning, we determine how many clusters should restaurants be classified into and, classify the restaurants into 13 clusters, output the clusters dictionary and locations of clusters centers and visualize the clusters.

-  - Third, show our results on the map, which is in html format.
+  - Third, show our results on the map.
 In the map above, the dots represents locations of our customer and nearby recommended restaurants.
 If you click on recommended restaurant, it will display the restaurant's name and star.

   - Finally, we come to our finally recommendation based on our customers’ preferred distance range and his location using the two functions above.
 We will provide him with a visualization of restaurants, which includes the dot of his location and the dots of locations of our final recommended restaurants.
-If you click on the recommended restaurant,  itwill display the restaurant's name and star.
+If you click on the recommended restaurant,  itwill display the restaurant's name, address and rating star.

 ## Methodology